 What is Kung Pao Shrimp

 Kung pao shrimp features fresh, bouncy, and succulent jumbo prawns that are quickly stir-fried in a hot wok, tossed with dry chilis, Sichuan peppercorns, and a savory-vinegary-little spicy kung pao sauce, and toasted peanuts.
-I modified the recipe for gluten-free, paleo, whole30, and low carb users.
-The dish tastes less salty and sweet but you can still enjoy the delicious flavor and tingly sensation from this famous Chinese dish.
+I modified the recipe for gluten-free, paleo, whole30, and low-carb users.
+The dish tastes less salty and sweet but you can still enjoy the delicious flavor and tingly sensation of this famous Chinese dish.

 What goes in Kung Pao Shrimp (Paleo/Whole30/Keto):

 - Shrimp – Large shrimp (or prawns)

 - Vegetables – Crisp veggies like bell peppers, carrots, or celery are all great choices.